Select the links or scroll down for more details

-- Offering, promising, giving, requesting or receiving a financial or other advantage as inducements
+- Offering, promising, giving, requesting or receiving a financial or other advantages as inducements

-- Offering, promising or giving a financial or other advantage to induce a Foreign Public Official (FPO) to perform their public function improperly
+- Offering, promising or giving a financial or other advantages to induce a Foreign Public Official (FPO) to perform their public function improperly

 Companies must have adequate procedures to prevent bribery by employees and associated persons.
 Do you?

 You too?
-Bullying and sexual harassment "endemic in legal profession"
+Bullying and sexual harassment "endemic in the legal profession"